FakeTuxedo/HON2000/README.md

 Branches:
   Different versions of the same game.
-  Use the main branch if your changes are mutually agreed upon Make your own branch to create a "spin-off" for our consideration
+  Use the main branch if your changes are mutually agreed upon.
+  Make your own branch to create a "spin-off" for our consideration.

 Forks:
-  Different versions of the game *on your personal account* Don't use forks for collaboration.
+  Different versions of the game *on your personal account*.
+  Don't use forks for collaboration.